cyberdanus/eks_deployment/README.md

 <details><summary>Show the application the Internet</summary>

-In this task i use dynamic name witch assigned to ingress comtroller.
+In this task i use dynamic name wich assigned to ingress controller.
 In future if domain was enable to assign we able to use Route53 for dynamic name assigning to the project.

 ![Ingress WEB url](documentation/pics/ingress.png)
 ![Stage pods](documentation/pics/stage.png)